sarahgoodwin93/wild-swim-scotland/TESTING.md

 Feedback from the form

-* Better responsivness for mobile - added media queries after this feedback
+* Better responsiveness for mobile - added media queries after this feedback
 * User testing did not throw many errors as users followed instructions
 * Users found it easy to add, edit, and delete a swim
 * Users found it easy to create an account and navigate the website

 ### Things to implement from user testing

-* Uer reported that "I put in a none matching password and it didn't warn me" so password errors were added to form to ensure this cannot happen
+* User reported that "I put in a non matching password and it didn't warn me" so password errors were added to form to ensure this cannot happen

 * User reported "Had a problem with the time field.
 Would be good to know the format it was looking for." so placeholder text was added